 The competition for these grants is quite intense, as only about 1% of applicants are chosen.
 We feel greatly honored that RISE chose Nakinti’s child rape project in Cameroon to receive a grant and be featured in July at hundreds of RISE chapters.
 Together we will take a stand against child rape in Cameroon!

 Check out this video to learn more about this exciting project.

 Sample of quotes:

 - Participant of sports camp: I was raped by my cousin a long time ago.
-I was afraid to speak out.
-After listening to the lectures, I feel so guilty.
-I feel like I did myself and my community a big injustice by not speaking out.
+I was afraid to speak out… I feel like I did myself and my community a big injustice by not speaking out.
 At this point, I want to open my own organization in the future to fight against rape.
 Rape is evil.

 - Participant of GAR club: A friend who attended the rape camp told me so many things about it in school.
 I really wanted to be a part of the monthly club and I urged my parents to go register me at the REWOCAM office.
 Thank God, I was accepted to attend the monthly clubs.
 I will use this knowledge to educate my friend in Yaoundé whom I used to blame that her mode of dressing was the reason why she was raped.
 I will also apologize to her and also assure her that it was never her fault.
 I wish she was able to attend the club and listen to the lectures herself.